-Headstone Manor is comprised of four separate buildings, with the museum based in the Manor House itself.
+Headstone Manor consists of four separate historic buildings with the museum based in the Manor House itself.
 The site, including the moat, is a Scheduled Ancient Monument.

 Headstone Manor House

-The Manor House now contains the museum at Headstone; telling the history of Harrow through the house and the people who have lived there over its fascinating history.
+The Manor House now contains the museum at Headstone Manor, telling the history of Harrow through the house and the people who have lived there over its fascinating history.

 The Great Barn

 Today it is used as a spectacular venue for weddings, parties and special occasions.
 To find out more information about hiring the venue please visit The Great Barn website.
 The Great Barn is only open on special event days.
 Although whenever possible our Guided Tours go inside the barn.
 Please see the What’s On page to explore special events and tours.

 The Small Barn

 The Small Barn stands opposite The Great Barn and is a Grade II listed building.
 It also dates back to the Tudor period, when it would have been used to house livestock.

 It now houses the entrance to the museum, exploring the history of Harrow before The Manor House was built, as well as a short film introducing the site.